MohammadAli-14/Talent-Qutotient-Backend/README.md

 </div>

-**Note**: This backend API requires MongoDB to be running and properly configured.
+**Note**: This backend API requires MongoDB and Stream.io credentials to be properly configured.
 Ensure all environment variables are set before starting the server.
 For production deployment, use strong secrets, enable HTTPS, and implement proper monitoring and logging.